This article describes the SSID settings available for Datto Access Points.

 Each SSID contains the following settings and options:

 - SSID name: Enter the name users will see and connect to using their device.
 You can also select the checkbox for Use access point name to combine both the SSID and access point names.

 - Enable: When toggled on, an SSID will broadcast on all access points in this network.
 When toggled off, the SSID will not broadcast, and users cannot connect to it even when entering the name manually.

 - Visible: When toggled on, an SSID will advertise itself publicly so users can select it from their list of available networks.
 When toggled off, users must enter the SSID name manually.

 - Band: Access points broadcast their signal on specific radio frequencies.
-Use the Band drop-down to control what radio and frequency an SSID uses.
+Use the Band drop-down to control what radio and frequency an SSID will use.
 You can select from the following options:

 - Both - Combined SSID: Both 2.4 GHz and 5 GHz SSID broadcasts will use the same name.
-Client devices will make their own roaming decisions on which frequency to connect to.
+Client devices will make their own roaming decisions on the frequency to which they will connect.

-- Both - Unique SSIDs: Each radio will broadcast its own unique SSID, even if the access point has multiple radios using the same frequency.
-For example, an access point that has two radios using the 5 GHz frequency will have two fields for SSID name (5GHz #1), and SSID name (5GHz #2).
+- Both - Unique SSIDs: Each radio will broadcast a unique SSID, even if the access point has multiple radios using the same frequency.
+For example, an access point that has two radios using the 5 GHz frequency will have two fields: SSID name (5GHz #1), and SSID name (5GHz #2).

 - 2.4 GHz only: An SSID will only use the 2.4 GHz frequency.

 - 5 GHz only: An SSID will only use the 5 GHz frequency.

 - Authentication: Enable this to authenticate users as they connect to an SSID.
 You can choose from one of the following authentication methods: